How to Become a Carpenter: Education and Career Roadmap

 Find out how to become a carpenter.
 Research the education and training requirements and learn about the experience you need to advance your career in carpentry.

 Carpenters work with wood and other materials to complete a variety of construction projects.
 A career in carpentry requires the ability to read blueprints, lay out projects, cut wood and assemble different materials.
 They are also responsible for ensuring their work is accurate and in compliance with building standards.
 Heavy lifting, climbing ladders, standing for prolonged periods and working in all types of weather might make this occupation physically demanding.
-Carpenters over work overtime when a deadline draws near.
+Carpenters often work overtime.

 Sources: U.S. Bureau of Labor Statistics, O*Net OnLine.